11 tips to cope with anxiety about getting "back to normal"

 1. Go at your own pace

-It might be tempting to make lots of plans and say yes to everything now that things have opened up, but there's no need to rush.
+It might be tempting to make lots of plans and say yes to everything now that restrictions have lifted, but there's no need to rush.

 Take it step by step, and only do what is comfortable and safe for you to ease back into socialising – then you can build your time back up as your confidence returns.